Onto-Med/gfo-light/docs/README.md

 ### Role

-A role is a relational entity that links a continuant (role player) with some context, in which the continuant plays that role.
-We distinguish between continuant part/member roles (*RoleInContinuant*), processual roles, situational roles and relational roles.
-A **role in continuant** is the role that a continuant part or member plays in the corresponding superordinate continuant (e.g., the processor is part of the computer and has the task/function/role to process commands or John is member of the football team and plays the role of midfielder, Example 3b, a2RoleImTeam).
-A **processual role** is the role that a participant plays in a process (e.g., team A plays the home team role and team B plays the visiting team role in a football match, Example 3b, teamARole).
-A **situational role** is the role that a participant plays in a situation (e.g., scorer and assistant role in a goal situation or roles played by a doctor and a patient in a risk/adverse situation in hospital).
-A **relational role** is the role that an entity plays in a relation (relator, see the next paragraph).
-Roles are assigned to the corresponding **context entity** (continuant, process, situation, relator) using object properties *roleIn* or *containsRole*.
+A role is a relational entity that links a continuant (role player) with some context (object, object aggregate, processual entity, situational entity, relator), in which the continuant plays that role.
+- An object part can play a (e.g., **functional**) role in the whole object (e.g., the processor is part of the computer and has the task/function/role to process commands).
+- A member (object) of a social group (object aggregate) can play a **social** role in that group (e.g., John is member of the football team and plays the role of midfielder, Example 3b, a2RoleInTeam).
+- Objects can play **processual** or **situational** roles in processes (e.g., team A plays the home team role and team B plays the visiting team role in a football match, Example 3b, teamARole) or situations (e.g., scorer and assistant role in a goal situation or roles played by a doctor and a patient in a risk/adverse situation in hospital) in which they participate.
+- Objects can play **relational** roles in a relation (relator, see the next paragraph).

+Roles are assigned to the corresponding context entity (object, object aggregate, processual entity, situational entity, relator) using object properties *roleIn* or *containsRole*.
 The role players are associated with the roles they play using object properties *plays* or *playedBy*.

 <table>
     <tr><th>Instance</th><th>Type</th><th>Assertion</th></tr>